Games That Lovers Play (album): Background

-By 1966 Eddie Fisher's recording career looked dim, with barely any charting songs and after his late 50s scandals and drug use, Fisher's career looked pretty much dead, but nonetheless his longtime RCA Records signed him again, and he recorded "Games That Lovers Play", which became a big success.
-Quickly after it, Fisher recorded an album with the same name, arranged by Nelson Riddle.
+By 1966, Eddie Fisher's chart performance had waned.
+Mainly due to his drug use, financial problems, and scandals, although he could still score minor pop hits.
+The year had seen no hits for Fisher, and Dot Records eventually dropped him.
+Despite these failures, his longtime label RCA Records signed him once again.
+His last single of 1966 was titled "Games That Lovers Play", and it returned him to the pop and easy listening charts soon afterwards.
+Subsequently, Fisher recorded an album with the same name, arranged by Nelson Riddle and Eddie Samuels as the pianist.

-Charts
+Chart performance

-The single, "Games That Lovers Play", debuted on the Billboard Hot 100 chart on October 29, 1966, and peaked at number 45 during a nine-week stay on the chart.
+The lead single, "Games That Lovers Play", debuted on the Billboard Hot 100 chart on October 29, 1966, and peaked at number 45 during a nine-week stay on the chart.
 The song spent a week at number two on the magazine's Easy Listening chart, during its 14-week stay.
 It reached number 41 on the Cashbox singles chart and stayed on the chart for nine weeks.

-The album debuted on the Billboard Top LPs chart in the issue dated November 26, 1966, and remained on the chart for ten weeks, peaking at number 72.
+Games That Lovers Play debuted on the Billboard Top LPs chart in the issue dated November 26, 1966, and remained on the chart for ten weeks, peaking at number 72.
 It debuted on the Cashbox Top 100 Albums chart in the issue dated November 26, 1966, remaining on that chart for a total of eight weeks and peaking at number 70.
 It was his best selling album.
+The album debuted on the Record World 100 Top LPs chart in the issue dated December 3, 1966, and remained on the chart for ten weeks, but was ranked much higher at number 53.

 Reception

+The initial Cashbox review said that the album was a "warm and tender offering of tunes from Eddie Fisher", and stated that it "Should go well with the artist’s fans."
+Record World stated that "Fisher releases an album of beautiful songs.
+And he sings them beautifully."
+Noting that "the old and new are here in a mixture of 'Yesterday,' 'You're Devastating,' 'How Insensitive,' and 'Where's that Rainbow?'".
+Billboard magazine believed that Fisher was "at his best and enhanced further by the superb arrangements of Nelson Riddle," with the LP.
+They described the material as "an exceptional array of current pop tunes adding to the programming and sales potential."